The Park's Story

 The park's development has been largely funded through donations provided by the Gateway Center, valued at over $15 million, for both the park's development and its ongoing maintenance/operations.

-The park is not only home to the Gateway Geyser, but also the Mississippi River Overlook, which stands 40 ft. tall on the west end of the park.
+The park is home to the Mississippi River Overlook, which stands 40 ft. tall on the west end of the park.
 Its tiered structure boasts stainless steel railings which are lit at night.
 Malcolm W. Martin Memorial Park is no doubt the best place to photograph the Gateway Arch and St. Louis Skyline!
 Many St. Louis postcards are captured by photographers from the overlook!
 It offers visitors marvelous views of the park and unprecedented views of the Gateway Arch, the Mississippi River, and the St. Louis city skyline.
 The park also provides passive open green space, ideal for play or picnics!

 After the war Martin continued his contributions to the community.
 He was one of the founders of KETC Channel 9 and the Arts and Education Council of Greater St. Louis.
 He was a trustee of the St. Louis Symphony, a member and president of the St. Louis Board of Education from 1965-1977, Chairman of the St. Louis Committee on Foreign Relations, member of the Council on Foreign Relations, and trustee of the St. Louis Art Museum.
 He received the 1984 St. Louis Award and the National Conservation Award of the U.S. Department of the Interior in 1988 for work related to the proposed future development of the east bank extension of the Gateway Arch National Park.